Motorola 68060: Architecture

 The 68060 is the last development of the 68000 family for general purpose use, abandoned in favor of the PowerPC chips.
 It saw use in some late-model Amiga machines and Amiga accelerator cards as well as some Atari ST clones and Falcon accelerator boards (CT60/CT63/CT60e, the latter of which was created in 2015), and very late models of the Alpha Microsystems multiuser computers before their migration to x86, but Apple Inc. and the Unix world had moved onto various RISC platforms by the time the 68060 was available.
-Apple had already announced its adoption of PowerPC, developed by IBM and Motorola, prior to the availability of the 68060.
+As early as 1989, Apple had indicated a continuing commitment to using the 68040 and its successor, anticipated as the 68050, in its Macintosh range, alongside "preparatory work" on a Macintosh based on Intel's 80486, also indicating no plans to adopt RISC architectures in such a role.
+By the arrival of the 68060, however, the company had already announced its adoption of PowerPC, developed by IBM and Motorola, prior to the availability of the 68060.

+Upon introduction of low-power variants of the 68040 and other devices, Motorola anticipated that Apple might leave a space in its product range for 68060-based products, giving the company "a high performance hedge in case the transition to RISC proves problematic".
+In late 1992, Apple chairman John Sculley had indicated usage of the 68060 in server products from 1993, followed up by products based on PowerPC from 1994.
+With the 68060 only arriving in 1994, the Apple Workgroup Server range ultimately transitioned from products based on the 68040 directly to those employing PowerPC processors.

-The 68060 was introduced at 50 MHz on Motorola's 0.6 µm manufacturing process.
-A few years later it was shrunk to 0.42 µm and clock speed raised to 66 MHz and 75 MHz.
+The 68060 was introduced at 50 MHz on Motorola's 0.6 μm manufacturing process.
+A few years later it was shrunk to 0.42 μm and clock speed raised to 66 MHz and 75 MHz.
 Some users managed to overclock rev6.
 68060 CPU-s (mask: 71E41J) up to 120 or 133 MHz.
-Motorola projected a performance of around three-and-a-half times that of a 25 MHz 68040 at the initial clock rate of 50 MHz for the 68060, this described as being "about 77 MIPS".
+Motorola projected a performance of around three-and-a-half times that of a 25 MHz 68040 at the initial clock rate of 50 MHz for the 68060, this described as being "about 77 MIPS", later adjusting such claims to three times the performance of the 68040 for a 68060 running at twice the frequency of the 68040.
 Benchmarking of the 50 MHz 68060 fitted in accelerator cards for the Commodore Amiga indicated Dhrystone 2.1 benchmark results of around 80,000 Dhrystones per second, this being broadly comparable to a Sun SPARCstation 10 workstation.